-Activity - Budgeted cost: £6,400 IMPACT Whole school staff training on behaviour management and anti-bullying approaches with the aim of developing our school ethos and improving behaviour across school Children behave well in lessons and are calm around school.
+Activity - Budgeted cost: £6,240 IMPACT Whole school staff training on behaviour management and anti-bullying approaches developing our school ethos and improving behaviour across school Children behave well in lessons and are calm around school.
 Exciting trips and visits will be planned to enhance the curriculum including residentials for KS2 children.
-All trips for 2021-2022 took place.
-The reading areas in each class will be revamped to make it an exciting and fun place to read.
-Soft furnishings will make the space feel cosy and less formal to encourage reading for pleasure.
+All trips for 2022-2023 took place.
+The reading areas in each class were revamped to make it an exciting and fun place to read.
 Children are reading more in classroom.
 All classrooms have a reading area.
-Access to Forest schools enrichment sessions where all children will have the opportunity to experience a range of activities.
+Access to Forest schools' enrichment sessions where all children will have the opportunity to experience a range of activities.
 All children accessed Forest Schools.
 Swimming lesson subsidy for specific children.
 All children took part in swimming lessons and school paid for some.
 To provide extra Bikeability sessions to those who cannot yet ride a bike.
-Some Pupil Premium children had extra Bikeability sessions

-To provide extra curricula sports lessons through after school clubs Children in receipt of Pupil Premium will be offered access to after school sports clubs.
-Some Pupil Premium children took part in afterschool clubs paid for by school.
-To provide breakfast each morning and snack at playtime for those who require it.
+Some Pupil Premium children had extra Bikeability sessions To provide breakfast each morning and snack at playtime for those who require it.
 This wasn't needed this year.
-Pastoral support for Pupil Premium children who are in need of additional approaches to support their well-being and resilience.
+Pastoral support for Pupil Premium children who need additional approaches to support their well-being and resilience.
 ELSA support and TA support was given when necessary to ensure children were in right mindset to learn.
-Pastoral support for Pupil Premium children who are in need of additional approaches to support their well-being and resilience and encourage engagement of parents Parents/ carers engaged with school and school supported them.
+Pastoral support for Pupil Premium children who need additional approaches to support their well-being and resilience and encourage engagement of parents Parents/ carers engaged with school and school supported them.
 Preparing most vulnerable children for transition to high school Class teacher and Teaching Assistant to support children who need an enhanced transition to high school.
 Children are ready for the next stay in their school journey.
 Year 6 teacher talked to 9 different Year 7 High School leaders To encourage engagement of parents at parents' evenings, sacramental programme, SEN reviews, EHA and subject specific workshops.
 Parents/ Carers engaged with school and school supported them.
 Good partnership with school.
 Contingency fund for acute issues.
-Paid for additional children's glasses so they could have an extra pair in school.
+Paid for additional items that some pupil premium children needed

-Externally provided programmes
+Externally provided programmes.

 Please include the names of any non-DfE programmes that you purchased in the previous academic year.
-This will help the Department for Education identify which ones are popular in England
+This will help the Department for Education identify which ones are popular in England.

 Programme Provider

 Dymno Maths Jelly James

 ED Shed - Spelling Shed & Literacy Shed Plus ED Shed

 Nessy Nessy.com

 IDL IDLS Group

 Language Link and Speech Link Language Link and Speech Link

 My Maths My Maths

 Learning Village info@axcultures.com